Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

     10 buy       0.00396
     # ℹ 67,500 more rows

-This means that 6.3% of all the words in game reviews is the word game
+This means that 6.3% of all the words in game reviews is the word game.

 ``` r
 posfreq <- pos_toks |>